NBA Rumors: Raptors Reportedly Saving Cap Space For Potential Giannis Antetokounmpo Signing In 2021

 Although it appears that Giannis Antetokounmpo is intent on staying with the Milwaukee Bucks once he becomes eligible to enter free agency in the summer of 2021, a number of teams are expected to make a move for the 2019 NBA MVP by that time.
-The defending champion Toronto Raptors, according to a new report, might be one of those potential suitors.
+The defending champion Toronto Raptors might be among those suitors, and as a new report suggests, they may already be planning ahead for the potential acquisition.

 On ESPN’s recent Woj & Lowe: Trade Season Special, co-host Adrian Wojnarowski hinted that the Raptors are among the teams that are expected to show interest in signing Antetokounmpo as a free agent in 2021.
 As quoted by RealGM, this could mean avoiding any moves that would substantially eat into their salary-cap space.